pbayer/erjulix/README.md

 ## Project

-This is my little ambitious project to connect the different worlds of Erlang/Elixir and Julia:
+This is my ambitious little project to connect the different worlds of Erlang/Elixir and Julia:

 - Provide one package for three platforms/languages,
-- Allow them to talk to and to call each other.
+- Allow them to talk to and call each other.

 Now Erlang and Elixir processes can send messages to each other since they run on the same BEAM platform and share PIDs.
 But how about sending messages to Julia and back to Erlang/Elixir.

 ## A sample session

-In the Julia REPL we start a pServer task, which spawns an EvalServer task with its own module namespace on demand.
+In the Julia REPL we start a pServer task, which on demand spawns an `EvalServer` task with its own module namespace.

 ```julia
 julia> using Erjulix, Sockets